Nezo96/Monsters-Rolodex/README.md

 # Monsters Rolodex

-Simple project which fetch users from api and than can filter users by name
+Simple project which fetch users from api and than can filter users by name.

+## Class version

+Branches->Class-based
+You have to first write any letter to search filed and than delete id.

+## Function version

+Branches->Main

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).